 Acadian first began managing long/short portfolios in 2002.
-Today we manage over $2 billion in long/short assets across both market neutral and 130/30 implementations.
+As of June 2017, we manage over $3 billion in long/short assets across both market neutral and 130/30 implementations.
 Acadian launched the Global Leveraged Market Neutral strategy in 2010, focusing on leveraged investing in long and short equity positions across the developed and emerging markets.

 Acadian's market neutral strategies are focused on absolute risk and return, seeking maximum exposure to the stock selection return factors that we believe are likely to deliver the desired excess return.
 The strategy provides diversification in a broader portfolio of global investments with the goal of offering uncorrelated risk and returns.
 Market neutral strategies target a net beta neutral exposure in an effort to avoid the effects of unrewarded systematic risks in these portfolios.